These policies and procedures only relate to medical and/or dental staff members.

 Details on how to complete, save and submit the new form can be found in the Guidance Note on Completion of Application Form.

-The Statement of Case is in Section 5 of the new form and each scoring box now has a words limit depending on the number of points available for that section.
-The number of words available for each box is indicated under the bottom right hand corner of the box.
+The Statement of Case is in Section 5 of the new form and each scoring box now has a character limit depending on the number of points available for that section.
+The number of characters available for each box is indicated under the bottom right hand corner of the box.

 Please ensure that your application is anonymised (including any list of publications, research etc.).
 Failure to comply with this will result in your application being disqualified.